Anyone's death diminishes me,

 Joseph J.M.
 Howell, 2007, did QA and research on GTA III, many other Rockstar games

-Walter Huang, 2018, long-time Visceral Games engineer at EA
+Walter Huang, 2018, Visceral Games engineer on Dead Space 2 & 3, Battlefront: Hardline

 Thomas Huffman, 2022, creator of Up Golf, also worked on Manifold Garden